Ivy-Apps/ivy-wallet/docs/algorithms/Calc Algo.md

 **C) Exchange RawStats** `O(# of unique currencies) time | O(1) space` `✨rates`

+Exchange the aggregated incomes and expenses in different currencies from the `RawStats` into a single income and expense in the `outputCurrnecy` selected.

 1. Initialization `O(1) space-time`
 ```kotlin
 var incomeOutCurr = 0.0